Photos

 Mother: Sarah Ellison

 He was probably named after his maternal grandfather John Ellison (although his grandfather's identity is unproven).
 John was raised in Woodbridge, New Jersey.
-In 1819, John moved with his family west to Wayne County, Indiana.
+Between 1818 and 1819, they possibly lived briefly in New York City.
+In 1819, John moved with his family west to Richmond in Wayne County, Indiana.
 John was married there on September 26, 1826 to Vashti Willits.
-By 1830, they had settled in Center Township in Wayne County.
+John first lived in the city of Richmond before moving to the nearby city of Centerville in 1827.

 In 1855, John moved with his family west to Iowa.
 They apparently lived in Jefferson County, Iowa; but had a civic presence in neighboring Henry County, Iowa.
 In 1858, they moved to Linn County, Kansas, where they lived near the town of Potosi.
 They remained there for two years and moved back to Iowa in 1860, where they probably lived in Henry County.
 Sometime between 1863 and 1865, they moved back to Kansas, this time settling at Delaware Township, in Leavenworth County.